nanoc/nanoc.app/content/docs/4-basic-concepts.md

 &lt;/html></code></pre>

 An item is put into a layout by calling the `layout` function in a compilation rule.
 See the [Compilation Rules](#compilation-rules) section for details.

+During compilation, layouts cannot be modified.
+You can, however, adjust the layout content and attributes in the preprocessor.

 ### As Partials